 Skadden was awarded the 2021 Energy & Industrials Dealmaker of the Year (Middle Market) by The Deal and named one of Law360’s Energy Groups of the Year in 2021.
 Our corporate and energy attorneys represent a broad array of public and private companies, private equity firms, investment banks, governmental entities, infrastructure funds, commercial banks and other lenders, and other institutions and investors in the energy sector.
 We have handled numerous multibillion dollar transactions, including some of the most noteworthy U.S. electric and gas utility transactions over the last 20 years.
 We also have represented clients on a broad range of middle-market acquisitions, dispositions and financings.

 We counsel a number of energy companies and utilities with respect to holding company reorganizations, restructurings, strategic evaluation of potential acquisitions and general defensive advice.
 We have vast experience structuring transactions to achieve business, tax and strategic objectives, performing extensive due diligence on key agreements, and advising the boards and senior management of our clients throughout the M&A and corporate finance processes.

 Our attorneys have worked on numerous acquisitions and divestitures, both negotiated and unsolicited, and IPOs and financings for all types of energy assets and portfolios, including electric generation, transmission, and distribution assets and companies.
 In recent years, a primary area of focus has been renewable energy transactions, many of which have been structured to take advantage of tax credits and other governmental incentives designed to spur investment in renewable energy.
 This has led to our extensive involvement in the formation and divesture of yieldcos, funds and other renewable energy investment vehicles.

-In addition to our premiere M&A experience, what sets us apart from our competitors is our distinguished regulatory practice.
+In addition to our premiere mergers and acquisitions experience, what sets us apart from our competitors is our distinguished regulatory practice.
 Skadden is a recognized leader in handling federal and state approvals for complex M&A transactions.
 The volume of deals we handle gives us keen insights on how to manage the interaction of the multiple agency approvals needed for many energy M&A transactions, including the Federal Energy Regulatory Commission (FERC), the United States Department of Justice (DOJ) and the Federal Trade Commission (FTC), as well as state approvals.